 Ionescu pauses for a few seconds.
 “I hope so,” she says.

-“I suggest, it’s feasible that that producer has a totally small quantity of land, and there’s no fee high enough to make that tiny plot of land a viable economic aid device for that own family,” she says.
+“I suggest, it’s feasible that that producer has a minimal quantity of land, and there’s no fee high enough to make that tiny plot of land a viable economic aid device for that own family,” she says.